18F/portfolios/README.md

 [View style guide](https://18f.gsa.gov/styleguide/)

-### History

-A detailed history of the past work that went into developing this redesign can be found at [18F/beta.18f.gov](https://github.com/18F/beta.18f.gov).

 ## Installation and Deployment

 __*Note:*__ _The Federalist platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
 In order to build the Federalist deployment and keep the tests working in CI, a Federalist specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
 The Federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
 Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the Federalist platform._

 Run each of the following steps to get the site up and running.

-1. `git clone git@github.com:18F/18f.gsa.gov`
+1. `git clone git@github.com:18F/portfolios`
-2. `cd 18f.gsa.gov`
+2. `cd portfolios`
 3. `bundle install`
 4. `./serve`

 To dramatically reduce the build time, there are two commands that you can run instead of `./serve`:

+* `./serve-portfolios`: This will eliminate all content except for portfolio-specific pages.
-* `./serve-fast`: This will eliminate all of the blog posts and the search index, but generates all other pages
+* `./serve-fast`: This will eliminate all of the blog posts and the search index, but generates all other pages.
 * `./serve-blog`: This will eliminate all but the latest three blog posts, but keeps the rest of the site intact.

 You should be able to see the site at: http://127.0.0.1:4000/site/